 Evidence-Based Learning Activities

-Studies in early childhood education have identified specific play-based activities that significantly enhance learning outcomes:
+Studies in early childhood education have identified specific play-based activities that improve learning outcomes:

 - Counting and sorting activities for mathematical development